Download a copy

 UN Security Council Resolution 2664 introduces a standing humanitarian exemption to asset freeze provisions across all UN sanctions regimes.
 It affirms that the provision of funds, economic resources, or goods and services necessary to ensure the timely delivery of humanitarian assistance or to meet basic human needs does not contravene UN sanctions, if such activities are carried out by certain trusted organisations, such as the UN, Red Cross, or other impartial groups.
 This exemption is grounded in international humanitarian law, international human rights law, and international refugee law, and is intended to ensure that sanctions do not stop life-saving aid or essential services.

 The resolution applies universally to existing and future sanctions frameworks unless explicitly excluded by the Security Council.
 For the ISIL (Da'esh) and Al-Qaida sanctions regime, this exemption was initially time-limited to two years.
-However, on 6 December 2024, the Security Council adopted Resolution 2761 (2024), confirming the continued application of the humanitarian exemption to this regime.
+However, on 6 December 2024, the Security Council adopted Resolution 2761 (2024), confirming the continued application of the humanitarian exemption to this framework.

 The criteria for sanctions permits under UNSC sanctions frameworks vary, as do the range of activities that the Minister can authorise.
 These activities tend to be more limited than those which can be authorised under autonomous sanctions frameworks.
 Additionally, some of the UNSC sanctions frameworks require the Minister to notify or receive the approval of the UNSC before granting a sanctions permit.